-South Dakota candidates rally supporters to close campaigns
+South Dakota campaigns rally supporters as election looms

 SIOUX FALLS, S.D.
-(AP) — Vice President Mike Pence was to headline a rally Monday for Republican Kristi Noem as Democratic candidate Billie Sutton had events planned in the Sioux Falls area to close out the surprisingly competitive race for governor.
+(AP) — Republican Kristi Noem turned to Vice President Mike Pence to help rally supporters in Rapid City as Democratic candidate Billie Sutton had events in the Sioux Falls area to close out the surprisingly competitive race for governor.

-The candidates were making their final arguments during the last full day of campaigning before Tuesday’s election.
+The candidates made their final arguments during the last full day of campaigning before Tuesday’s election.
 They were both wrapping up statewide tours capping the race, which recent polls have found to be close despite South Dakota’s heavy conservative tilt.

-Noem’s rally in Rapid City with Pence will also feature Sens.
-Lindsey Graham and Cory Gardner.
-Meanwhile, Sen. John Thune was to hold events for Noem in eastern South Dakota.
+Meanwhile, Republican Sen. John Thune held events for Noem in eastern South Dakota.
 The four-term congresswoman also benefited from a September fundraiser featuring President Donald Trump.

 Noem would be the state’s first female governor.
 Sutton, a state senator and former professional rodeo cowboy, would be the first Democratic governor elected in over 40 years.